 In addition to being an observation of incredibly high resolution, the result could be a clue to the nature of mysterious phenomena known as Fast Radio Bursts, or FRBs.

-“Many observed properties of FRBs could be explained if they are being amplified by plasma lenses,” say Main.
+“Many observed properties of FRBs could be explained if they are being amplified by plasma lenses,” said Main.
 “The properties of the amplified pulses we detected in our study show a remarkable similarity to the bursts from the repeating FRB, suggesting that the repeating FRB may be lensed by plasma in its host galaxy.”